And greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 So are the UAW workers being paid.

-Their compensation is what did he say?
+Their compensation is, what did he say?

-Uh out of line compared to the compensation being paid workers in a successful auto industry in southern states.
+Out of line compared to the compensation being paid workers in a successful auto industry in southern states.

 Well, see, this is the thing.

-This all this sounds very fair.
+This sounds very fair.

-So the with a premise, no, no, no, to look at to most people are not CEOs snerdly, and to people who aren't CEOs, this sounds extremely fair.
+So the premise, no, no, no, to look at most people are not CEOs, snurdy.

 There should be shared sacrifice.